Rakugakids: Gameplay

 The game is similar in play to a toned-down Street Fighter.
-The button layout is the six-buttons fighting game standard consisting primarily of three punches and three kicks, which combine with various directional commands to produce special secondary moves.
-All characters have a single-button attack that sends the opponent into the air, where they can then be pursued and aerially attacked.
-Perhaps to complement this, each character can perform an additional jump while in the air.
+The button layout is the six-button fighting game standard consisting primarily of three punches and three kicks, which combine with various directional commands to produce special secondary moves.
+All characters have a single-button attack that sends the opponent into the air, where they can be pursued and aerially attacked.
+To complement this, each character can perform an additional jump while in the air.

-Super combos in this game are referred to as "Magic" and a player can have up to three levels of Magic which are represented by three crayons that appear at the bottom of the screen.
+Super combos in this game are referred to as "Magic", a player can have up to three levels of Magic represented by three crayons that appear at the bottom of the screen.
 Super Meter levels can be spent in three ways: offense, where an attack causes heavy damage with a few hits; defense, where an attack causes little damage, but sends the opponent far away; and counter, usable only while the character is blocking, causes medium damage and sends the opponent flying away.
+Additional characters and secret options can be unlocked based on the amount of total playtime.